djagatiya/NER-System/README.md

 # NER-System

-A PyTorch-based NER-System repository for exploring various NER datasets, training deep learning models, and sharing them with the community.
+A PyTorch-based NER-System repository for exploring various NER datasets, training deep learning models, and sharing with the community.

 ### Libraries:
 - Python-3.9